Tuniu: Investments and acquisitions

-On July 1, 2014, Ctrip CEO James Jianzhang Liang was appointed to Tuniu’s Board of Directors.

-On December 10, 2014, Tuniu and Ctrip signed a strategic collaboration agreement to share travel resources.
+On July 1, 2014, Ctrip CEO James Jianzhang Liang was appointed to Tuniu's board of directors.
+Consequently, on December 10, 2014, Tuniu and Ctrip signed a strategic collaboration agreement to share travel resources.

-On December 15, 2014, Tuniu announced $148 million investment in aggregate from a group that included the investment arms of Hony Capital, JD.com, Ctrip Investment Holding Ltd, and the personal holding companies of Tuniu’s CEO and COO.
-Ctrip acquired $15 million Tuniu shares during their IPO, and currently owns over 3% of Tuniu’s outstanding shares.
+On December 15, 2014, Tuniu announced $148 million investment in aggregate from a group that included the investment arms of Hony Capital, JD.com, Ctrip Investment Holding Ltd, and the personal holding companies of Tuniu's CEO and COO.
+Ctrip acquired $15 million Tuniu shares during their IPO, and currently owns over 3% of Tuniu's outstanding shares.

-In May, 2015, Tuniu announced the investment of $500 million from a group of investors led by JD.com.
+In May 2015, Tuniu announced the investment of $500 million from a group of investors led by JD.com.
 JD.com became the largest shareholder in Tuniu with 27.5% stake.

 On March 9, 2015, Tuniu announced the acquisition of majority stakes in two Chinese travel agencies, Hangzhou-based Zhejiang Zhongshan International Services and Tianjin-based China Classical Holiday.

 On January 21, 2016, Tuniu announced the completion of a US$500 million investment from HNA Tourism Group.
 Transaction purchase price was US$5.50 per Class A ordinary share.
 HNA Tourism Group bought 24.1% share of Tuniu.